Hormuz, Iran

-Hormuz (هرمز) (Note: Also romanized as Hurmuz; also known as Ormus and Qal‘eh-ye Hormoz (قلعهٔ هرمز)) is a city in, and the capital of, Hormuz District of Bandar Abbas County, Hormozgan province, Iran.
+Hormuz (هرمز) (Note: Also romanized as Hurmuz; also known as Ormus and Qal‘eh-ye Hormoz (قلعهٔ هرمز)) is a city on Hormuz Island and the capital of Hormuz District, Bandar Abbas County, Hormozgan province, Iran.

 Hormuz was an important strategic port in ancient days (sketch from 1572).

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 5,699 in 1,143 households, when it was in Qeshm County.
 The following census in 2011 counted 5,867 people in 1,345 households.
 The 2016 census measured the population of the city as 5,891 people in 1,698 households.

 The district was transferred to Bandar Abbas County in 2019.

 The name of the Strait of Hormuz is taken from this island.